 Hello Foxes Children and your families

-Take care and stay safe
+Take care and stay safe and stay in touch,

 Love Shelley and the Foxes Team xxx